 He returned to the table at 09:11:19, put on a different pair of glasses, and checked his iPad.
 At 09:11:56, he turned off his iPad.
 He ran his fingers through his hair as he walked toward the center of the room.
 He groomed himself in a mirror on the wall.
 At 09:12:06, he turned and walked down the hallway toward the yoga room.
 The dog followed him.

 At 09:12:26, the dog walked from the hallway into the living area and settled onto the sofa.
 The dog appeared to startle at the sound of the alleged “loud crash” at time code 09:12:33.
-The dog looked in the direction of the hallway where the victim’s husband had gone.
+The dog looked in the direction of the hallway where Huck had gone.
 The dog did not move from the sofa.

-Despite many obvious discrepancies between the husband’s statement and the video evidence, homicide detectives portrayed the husband’s claims as truthful.
-Specifically, Detective Johnson stated in the search warrant that the husband could hear his wife’s iPad playing a yoga video in the recreation room — despite the fact that his ears were covered by earbuds.
+Despite many obvious discrepancies between Huck’s statement and the video evidence, homicide detectives portrayed Huck’s claims as truthful.
+Specifically, Detective Johnson stated in his search warrant that Huck could hear his wife’s iPad playing a yoga video in the recreation room — as if this was an established fact — despite the fact that Huck was wearing earbuds at the time.
+Johnson wrote: